dhariniramaswamy/uncommon_hacks_capp23/README.md

-# uncommon_hacks_capp23
-Uncommon Hacks Group for 2023
+# Uncommon Hacks Hackathon

-# Running Instructions
-Just open "landing.html", and everything should work from there.
+In this project, we created a simple front-end protoype for an eco-conscious coffeeshop.
+When users order food and drinks online, they can see the environmental impact of their choices.

+To view the prototype, clone this repo and open ```landing.html```.